Remi-C/Remi-C.github.io/index.md

  -  one part to deal with massive point cloud in database [Point Cloud Server]({{ site.baseurl }}{% post_url 2016-02-01-point_cloud_server %}) and [Implicit LOD]({{ site.baseurl }}{% post_url 2016-02-02-implicit_lod %}) .
  - and one optimization part to fit a street model to observations extracted from mobile mapping street images/point cloud (chap.
 5 in thesis).

-I started freelance [consulting and training](./consulting_and_training) on subjects related to my PhD.
+I also freelanced [consulting and training](./consulting_and_training) on subjects related to my PhD.

 ![estampille rc](/img/logo/logo_rc_export.svg)